seamusmacg/readreview/README.md

 ---

 ### Project Overview
 ReadReview is a book review website.
 Users can register and become users where they can submit books adding to the ReadReview catalogue.
 They can also leave reviews for existing titles.
-Books can deleted by admin or the user who submitted the book.
+Books can be deleted by admin or the user who submitted the book.
 Users can edit or delete reviews they submitted.
 The admin can delete or edit all reviews.

 ## UX